Chocolate Beetroot Cake

 • Grease or line your cake pan with parchment paper (Mine is a ring pan 8.6 x 4 inch-deep).

-• Place all the ingredients, except the flour, in a food processor and blend into a smooth consistency*
+• Place all the ingredients, except the flour and baking powder, in a food processor and blend into a smooth consistency.

-• Add the flour in two steps, stopping to scrape down sides of bowl as necessary.
+• Add the flour and baking powder n two steps, stopping to scrape down sides of bowl as necessary.
 Blend only for a few seconds until the flour is just combined with the rest of the ingredients, do not overmix (the pictures above show the main steps in the food processor).

 • Scrape the batter into the pan, level the top and bake in the middle shelf of the oven for about 30 minutes.